PROGRAMS

 Legacy Hospice Program

-Our legacy Hospice program provides non-medical hopsice support by specially trained volunteers to the critically ill in their homes and assisted living facilities.
-We also have volunteers who can assist you with running errands, grocery shopping, picking up a prescriptions.
-Of equal importance is the direct support given to the immediate family members, as these caregivers struggle with what is often a first time and overwhelming experience for them.
+Our legacy Hospice program provides non-medical hospice support to critically ill individuals residing in their homes or assisted living facilities.
+This support is delivered by specially trained volunteers.
+We also have volunteers who can assist with running errands, grocery shopping and picking up prescriptions.
+Of equal importance is the direct support given to the immediate family members, as these caregivers often struggle with what is often a first time (and overwhelming) experience for them.

 Learn More